A Brief History of the Dental School

 Old MUSOD building

-The Marquette University School Dentistry began as the Dental Department of the Milwaukee Medical College on Sept.
+The Marquette University School of Dentistry began as the Dental Department of the Milwaukee Medical College on Sept.
 26, 1894.
 There were nine faculty for the 30 entering freshmen.
 The dental clinic consisted of 16 chairs and a technique laboratory.

 Learn more about the School of Dentistry 125 years of healing, teaching and serving statewide.